 - High-fidelity conversion of DOCX to HTML/CSS using HtmlConverter.cs

 - Merging and splitting DOCX documents using DocumentBuilder.cs

 - Merging and splitting PPTX presentations using PresentationBuilder.cs

 - Accepting tracked revisions in DOCX documents using RevisionAccepter.cs

 - Searching and replacing text in DOCX documents using TextReplacer.cs and OpenXmlRegex.cs

 Combining the technologies of PowerShell and Open XML is a powerful and convenient way to do server-side document processing.
-The PowerTools for Open XML are sample source code and guidance for developers showing how to build PowerShell cmdlets that
+The PowerTools for Open XML also contains sample source code and guidance for developers showing how to build PowerShell cmdlets that

-To install and build the PowerTools for Open XML from source code, please see the readme in the release, or watch this
+To install and build the PowerTools for Open XML Version 2.2 from source code, please see the readme in the release, or watch this

 If you have any issues with downloading, building, or using the PowerTools for Open XML, please feel free to contact Eric White: eric (at) ericwhite.com